semanticClimate/p/en/posts/volunteers-wanted.md

 ## Join our coding crew!

 **We're looking for smart-thinking, enthusiastic volunteers** keen on helping us transform climate science and policy information into action.
-Are <a href="mailto:semanticclimate+volunteer@gmail.com?subject=I want to be a #semanticClimate Volunteer!&body=I want to volunteer for the #semanticClimate task force!">you or someone you know</a> one of them?

 **We're looking for:**